The Book of Matthew

 - Other Gospels don't have them.
 Mark and Luke record the same events without the additions.
 When Matthew has extra material that Mark and Luke lack, that material consistently shows patterns of literary embellishment, theological agenda, or stylistic features foreign to the rest of the book.

-- Early witnesses knew a different text.
-Church fathers writing in the second through fourth centuries reference Hebrew versions of Matthew that lacked the birth narrative.
+- Patristic reports of a shorter text.
+Church fathers writing in the second through fourth centuries report Hebrew or Jewish-Christian Matthean texts that, in some forms, lacked the birth narrative.
 Some communities preserved traditions of a substantially shorter gospel.

-- The text contradicts itself.
-The editor's insertions sometimes create logical tensions with surrounding material — prophecies that don't quite fit their context, doublings of characters that the parallel accounts don't support, and sayings pulled from their original settings into artificial speech collections.
+- The edited text creates tensions.
+The editorial insertions sometimes create logical tensions with surrounding material — prophecies that don't quite fit their context, doublings of characters that the parallel accounts don't support, and sayings pulled from their original settings into artificial speech collections.

 The UPDV reconstruction identifies these editorial additions using multiple independent lines of evidence and removes them to recover a text closer to what the original author wrote.
 Where removal creates gaps, parallel accounts from Mark and Luke fill them.
 The resulting text covers the same events and teachings but without the later editorial overlay.

-This is not a compilation from Mark and Luke — it is Matthew's own Gospel, recovered.
+This is not a new harmony constructed from Mark and Luke, but a reconstruction of Matthew's Greek Gospel using the sources Matthew himself appears to have used.
 Seventy percent of the canonical text survives, including the narrative framework, the teaching material, and the genealogy.
 The reconstruction preserves what this author uniquely contributed while removing what a later editor imposed.
 For readers who want to see exactly what changed, the UPDV provides 28 chapter-by-chapter text comparisons showing the old and new text side by side, a source chart identifying which Gospel each verse was drawn from, and a verse renumbering chart mapping old verse numbers to new.

 The Evidence